Gliese-832-c/ad-astra-per-nucleon/README.md

-# ad-astra-per-nucleon
+# The official bug tracking repository for the Ad Astra Per Nucleon modpack for Minecraft.

-The official bug tracking repository for the Ad Astra Per Nucleon modpack for Minecraft.
+Report your bugs and suggestions here.
+Nothing more to explain.
+Have fun with the pack!